 If you are open for some challenging new thoughts, maybe I can help you!

 As a starter, let me tell you that I am neither a professional competition rider, nor do I aspire to become one.

 I am just a normal person who has loved horses all her life, and thus read, seen, watched, experimented, and spend a lot of time around these beautiful animals.
 I have ridden in all disciplines from show jumping to dressage, Spanish riding and endurance.
 I have looked at various types of horsemanship, but over the time, I have more and more come to the conclusion that everyone of us has to find their own style.

-Also, the best teachers we can have are the horses itself!
+Also, the best teachers we can have are the horses themselves!

-I had the privilige to come across some horses who have challenged me, asked me to step up and grow, and to look for more.
+I had the privilege to come across various horses who have challenged me, asked me to step up and grow, and to look for more.

 Out of my love for them, I have a desire to help people get a better understanding what the horses are trying to teach us.